-Laura Albert won international acclaim with her fiction.
-Writing as JT LeRoy, she is the author of the best-selling novels Sarah and The Heart Is Deceitful Above All Things, and the novella Harold’s End, published by Last Gasp with illustrations by Cherry Hood.
+Laura Albert won international acclaim writing fiction as JT LeRoy.
+She is the author of the novels Sarah and The Heart Is Deceitful Above All Things, and the novella Harold’s End, published by Last Gasp with illustrations by Cherry Hood.
 Sarah and The Heart Is Deceitful Above All Things are also being released as audiobooks by Blackstone Publishing.
 Laura Albert is also the subject of Jeff Feuerzeig’s feature documentary Author: The JT LeRoy Story and Lynn Hershman Leeson’s film The Ballad of JT LeRoy.
-Cinema Eye, the organization that recognizes outstanding craft and artistry in nonfiction filmmaking, cited Laura Albert in Author as one of its 2016 list of Unforgettables: the year’s most notable and significant nonfiction-film subjects; the awards ceremony will be held at New York’s Museum of the Moving Image in January of 2017.
+Cinema Eye, the organization that recognizes outstanding craft and artistry in nonfiction filmmaking, cited Laura Albert in Author as one of its 2016 list of Unforgettables: the year’s most notable and significant nonfiction-film subjects; the awards ceremony was held at New York’s Museum of the Moving Image in January of 2017.

 She wrote the original script for Gus Van Sant’s Elephant, winner of the 2003 Palme d’Or at the Cannes Film Festival, and was Associate Producer.
 For Asia Argento’s film adaptation of The Heart Is Deceitful Above All Things, which premiered at the Cannes Film Festival, Laura served as Associate Producer.
 She also co-scripted Jean-Claude Schlim’s film House of Boys and was a writer for the HBO series Deadwood.
 Her writing for short films includes Radiance for Drew Lightfoot and ContentMode, and Dreams of Levitation and We Vault for Sharif Hamza and Nowness.
 In 2012 Laura served on the juries of the first Brasilia International Film Festival and the Sapporo International Short Film Festival.